-As soon as you get up.
+- As soon as you get up

-Having your breakfast.
+- Having your breakfast

-As soon as you get home from work.
+- As soon as you get home from work.

-Your tea/ supper /dinner.
+- Your tea/ supper /dinner.

-Going to your exercise class.
+- Going to your exercise class.

 The procedure of consciously telling yourself when you’re going to meditate will set your intention of how you want things to happen going forward.
 And it means you’re more likely to stick with consistent practice.

-Step 2: How long will you meditate?
+Step 2: How long will you meditate for and how often?

-To develop consistency you need to establish both how long will your meditation session be and how frequently you’re going to do it.
+To develop consistency you need to establish both how long your meditation session will be and how frequently you’re going to do it.

-Most students find that meditating for between 10 and 20 minutes is what they need in order to really feel like they’re getting the benefits.
+- Most students find that meditating for between 10 and 20 minutes is what they need in order to really feel like they’re getting the benefits.

-But more important than the length of time is the frequency.
+But more important than the length of time is the frequency:

 Step 3: Be realistic and flexible with yourself

-Sometimes emergencies can happen.!!!
+Sometimes emergencies will happen!!!

-If you’ve got to go and sort something out, go and do it.
-BUT, you should get back to your practice as soon as possible.
+If you’ve got to go and sort something out, go and do it, but do all you can to get back to your practice as soon as possible.
 Ideally, try not to let one day off extend into two, three, four or five.
-But if it does, jump back into the saddle asap with the Nine Breaths I mentioned above.
+But even if it does, jump back into the saddle as soon as possible.